-IT contributes to the teaching of English.
-Through the development of keyboard skills and the use of computers, children learn how to edit and revise text.
-They learn how to improve the presentation of their work by using desktop publishing software.
+ICT contributes to the teaching of English.
+Through the development of keyboard skills and the use of iPad's and computers, children learn how to edit and revise text.
+They learn how to improve the presentation of their work by using appropriate software.